Krunal-P-atel/Coursera_Capstone---SpaceX/README.md

 # Coursera_Capstone---SpaceX
-Coursera Capstone Project for SpaceX Company own by Elon Musk.
+Coursera Capstone Project for a ' SpaceX ' Company own by Elon Musk.